 Designed as the clinical capstone course for the Instructional Strategist I: K-8 endorsement.
-While working directly with elementary or middle school level students identified with mild/moderate disabilities in special education/general education settings; the teacher will plan, implement and evaluate appropriate instruction.
+While working directly with elementary or middle school level students identified with mild/moderate disabilities in special education/general education settings; the teacher will plan, teach, assess, and reflect.
 Research reviews of current issues, theories and practices will be conducted.
-The internship experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.
+This 20 hour practicum experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.

 Designed as the clinical capstone course for the Instructional Strategist I: 5-12 endorsement.
-While working directly with middle school or high school level students identified with mild/moderate disabilities in special education/general education settings; the teacher will plan, implement and evaluate appropriate instruction.
+While working directly with elementary or middle school level students identified with mild/moderate disabilities in special education/general education settings; the teacher will plan, teach, assess, and reflect.
 Research reviews of current issues, theories and practices will be conducted.
-The internship experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.
+This 20 hour practicum experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.

 SPED 644......
-ASSISTIVE TECHNOLOGY......2 CREDITS
+ASSISTIVE TECHNOLOGY.......2 CREDITS